MozeBaltyk/Rkub/README.md

 * OS agnositc: can be launch on any Linux systems (at least for the package build, for the install depend on your participation to this project 😸)

 Add-on from my part:
-* Some part which were manual in Clemenko procedure are automated with Ansible (like the upload)
+* Some part which were manual in Clemenko procedure are automated with Ansible (like the upload or NFS mount)

 * Some flexibility about path (possible to export or mount NFS in choosen place)